What is Partition?

-Commissioners are often local lawyers or realtors.
-The writ of partition may also appoint a surveyor to assist the commissioners.
+The commissioners may consider both the value of the property and matters of equity, with the goal of balancing the equities in the specific case.
+See Yturria, cited above.
 A commissioners’ report is then prepared and submitted for the court’s approval.
 Rule 771 allows the parties 30 days to file objections to the report.

-If the partition is in kind, the final judgment will result in the parties obtaining exclusive fee-simple title to their respective tracts along with the power to use or dispose of same as they see fit, without consent or involvement by previous co-owners.
+If the partition is made in kind, the final judgment will result in the parties obtaining exclusive fee-simple title to their respective tracts along with the power to use or dispose of same as they see fit, without consent or involvement by previous co-owners.
 The judgment, however, does not create any warranties of title that did not exist before.

-If the court orders that the property be sold, then sale will be conducted by the sheriff or the constable as in other executions upon judgments.
-Tex.
+If the court orders that property be partitioned by means of sale and distribution of proceeds, then the sale will be conducted by the sheriff or the constable as in other executions upon judgments (Tex.
 R. Civ.
-P. 770.
+P. 770).
 If the property is sold at public auction, the executing officer is required to notify the parties of the date and time of sale.
 Gibson v.
 Smith, 511 S.W.2d 327, 328 (Tex.App.—Tyler 1974, no writ).

-Damages and Costs
+Damages and Costs in a Partition Case

 Caveat for Partition of Heirship Property

 This law was designed to avoid loss of family property and homestead wealth among poor and minority communities who have been historically less likely to execute wills or do estate planning.
-The result could be numerous heirs holding ownership in widely varying percentages, only some of whom might live on the property.
+The result of this lack of planning may be numerous heirs holding ownership in widely varying percentages, only some of whom might live on the property.
 Others might be difficult or impossible to locate.
-Investors would take advantage of this situation by acquiring a small ownership stake and then asking a court to force a partition, resulting in a sheriff sale at a price that was usually well below market.
+Investors have in the past taken advantage of this situation by acquiring a small ownership stake and then asking a court to order partition by sale, resulting in a sheriff’s sale at a less favorable price.

 Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
+No attorney-client relationship is created by the offering of this article.
+This firm does not represent you unless and until it is expressly retained in writing to do so.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
-This firm does not represent you unless and until it is expressly retained in writing to do so.